 - Groupon have awesome local deals for Dallas and is updated all the time – from massages and beauty treatments, to dining deals and money off things to do.
 Check out their local deals and see where you can save some cash on things you already planned to do!

 - Tour search engine Viator offers affordable organized tours to see different parts of Dallas

-- TicketNetwork and SeatGeek list the best events going on in Dallas – see if there is anything special on during your trip!
+- TicketNetwork list the best events going on in Dallas – see if there is anything special on during your trip!

 So there you have it a full run-down of the Top Things To Do in Dallas and Fort Worth along with suggestions for where to stay, where to eat and where to drink!
 I hope you now have loads of ideas for how best to spend your 48 Hours in Dallas & Fort Worth and don’t forget to grab these everyday travel essentials before you go to help make the most of your trip!

 Oh, and if you liked this post, please pin and share – I’d really appreciate it!
 Click the P in the share bar for full size images!

 Hi There!
 Thanks for reading my Weekend Guide to Dallas.
 I just wanted to let you know that this post contains affiliate links, which help support this site at absolutely no cost to you.
 If you enjoyed this article and are going to be searching for some of the things I mention anyway, I would love it if you could click through from the links above.
 These links help me keep this site online and updated – so thank you in advance!
 Read my full Disclosure here.

 Hillary, a cat loving CPA and Greg, a book nerd turned explorer extraordinaire, have been married for three years.
 They absolutely love traveling and inspiring and helping others to find adventure in life.
 Since marrying in 2014, they have invested their time and money into traveling as often as possible.
 They live their life by following one simple phrase: have less, do more, be more.
 You can read more about their story over on their blog at KineticKennons.com and on Twitter and Instagram.